nabil828/comp4537-f22/Tutorials/JWT-Tutorial/jwt/readme.md

 # Solution III - JSON Web Tokens (JWT)
 JWTs help to solve the same problem Cookies and Session try to solve; identifying and trusting requests.
 However, it uses tokens to pass the state back and forth between a server and a client.
 It is the popular authentication method for API servers.
+It allows a client to use the same JWT token across multiple servers.

 ## Example - How to Authenticate a User using Sessions?